| Things

 Made into a song by Richard Silkebakken.
 To download and play the music, choose MP3 format or M4A format.

-I cannot tell you,
+I cannot tell you,words will not come,

 but if soul should speak to soul